 Interspersed throughout the book are a dozen "sidelight" stories of tree-related content.
 For example, a piece on the city's wild parrots and their favorite trees; a story on a "secret garden" in Cole Valley with a great tree-history; and a ranking of the 20 most commonly planted trees in San Francisco (and how that has changed in recent years).

 A second edition of the book was published in 2013 by Wilderness Press - the new edition has many more photos, and the number of tree tours was expanded to 12, from only seven in the first edition.

 You can buy the book online from Wilderness Press (lowest price - 25% off retail) or order from Amazon.
 Even better, buy from one of our independent bookstores - the book is available at all of these:

-For some press about the first edition of the book, I really like this 2013 article in High Country News.
+For some press about the first edition of the book, there’s this great story in SF Magazine by Lynn Rapoport, a fellow tree wonk who's a freelance journalist.
+Lynn does a great job explaining why it's satisfying to learn about urban trees.
+I really like this 2013 article in High Country News.
 And this Chronicle story from 2006.
 The Bay Guardian did a story on me a ways back, as did the Noe Valley Voice.